Focus and Scope

 SMJ has been publishing four issues per year (Quarterly) since 2019.
 The exact schedule of publication for each issue is as the following:

-SciMedicine Journal aims at publishing articles with a special focus on health in developing countries, which highlight the common problems of the region and their possible solutions.
+SciMedicine Journal aims to publish the best research studies on international medicine sciences in a form that is accessible to practitioners and policy-makers as well as to an academic audience.
+Alongside its main focus, the journal aims a special focus on health in developing countries, which highlight the common problems of the region and their possible solutions.
 The SciMedicine Journal (SMJ) will consider multidisciplinary and emerging research submissions in the following areas:

 - Open Submissions